 Height: 4 to 36 inches (10 to 90 cm).

 Native: North-east Europe, Asia.

 Growing Region: Zones 2 to 9.

 Chrysanthemum require regular watering.
-To encourage bushy growth, Perennial Chrysanthemums should be pinched back with every 15 cm of new growth.
-Fertilizing should be applied a couple of weeks after planting and when the plant reaches an height of about 30 cm.
-Once flowers have died they should be removed by dead-heading.
+To encourage bushy growth, Perennial Chrysanthemums should be pinched back with every 15 cm (6 inches) of new growth.